- Find your own diaper-changing routine that works for you and your baby.

 - Pull the front half of the clean diaper up to your baby’s tummy.
 Note: For a boy, place his penis down so he’s less likely to pee over the top of the diaper.

-- Fasten the diaper at both sides with the tabs.
-The diaper should be snug but not so tight that it pinches.
+- Fasten the diaper on both sides with the tabs.
+The diaper should be snug, but not so tight that it pinches.

 - When closing the diaper, verify that your baby’s legs are spread as wide as possible.
 Too much bunching in that area can cause chafing and discomfort for your baby.

 - This is a perfect moment for you and your baby to strengthen your bond, so try to make it fun!
-Sing songs, blow his tummy or tickle him!
+Sing songs, blow their tummy, or tickle them!

-We all have different ways to change a baby’s diapers, let us know how you do it in the comments below!
+We all have different ways to change a baby’s diaper, let us know how you do it in the comments below!